rosyberti/website/advanced-python/numpy-arrays.md

 ```

-You can also expand NumPy arrays to deal with four-, five-, six- or higher-dimensional arrays, but they are rare and largely outside the scope of this course (after all, this is a course on Python programming, not linear algebra).
+You can also expand NumPy arrays to deal with three-, four-, five-, six- or higher-dimensional arrays, but they are rare and largely outside the scope of this course (after all, this is a course on Python programming, not linear algebra).

 ## NumPy Arrays: Built-In Methods